noeppi-noeppi/voteban-io/README.md

 ## How to use

 Voteban-io is a [nodecg](https://nodecg.com) module.
-You nned a working nodecg installation with [nodecg-io](https://nodecg.io) installed.
+You need a working nodecg installation with [nodecg-io](https://nodecg.io) installed.

 Head over to the [releases](https://github.com/noeppi-noeppi/voteban-io/releases) section and download the latest release.
 Hint: the `shaded` files contain all dependencies of voteban-io.
 If you use this, you don't need to build it afterwards.